Huge drop in nurse numbers

 According to the Health foundation, there is currently a shortage of 30,000 nurses in the UK.
-This is worrying as the UK's population continues to increase as does the average age of its inhabitants.
+This is worrying as the UK's population continues to increase, as does the average age of its inhabitants.
 This means that the problem will only increase unless there is a serious change of heart by the British government on the future of the NHS.
-Thus far there has been no clarity or commitments to future spending on the hiring and training of nurses.
-Indeed the NHS overall has had its funding held for many years and has struggled to thrive in the face of needing to make deep and lasting cuts to services.
+Thus far, there has been no clarity or commitments to future spending on the hiring and training of nurses.
+Indeed, the NHS overall has had its funding held for many years and has struggled to thrive in the face of needing to make deep and lasting cuts to services.

 The British government now needs to open up specialised programmes to bring in foreign nurses to bolster the beleaguered health service.
-Traditionally the NHS has relied heavily on nurses from the Carribean and Asia, this needs to now become a formalised programme.
-Before the quality of health care in Britains national health service diminishes beyond all repair.
+Traditionally the NHS has relied heavily on nurses from the Caribbean and Asia, this needs to now become a formalised programme.
+Before the quality of health care in Britain, national health service diminishes beyond all repair.
 But with an unresponsive Health Secretary in Jeremy Hunt, all efforts to improve funding have so far been ignored.